samarthhegde97/Starshell/README.md

 # [!WARNING]
 This is a legit hacking tool.
 Doing illegal activity will be captured.
-Starshell is designed for ethical security auditing and educational research.
+Starshell is designed for ethical hacking and educational research.
 The developer assumes no responsibility for misuse.
 Ensure you have explicit written permission before testing any network or system.

 # 📖 About Starshell
 Starshell is a modular command-line framework that serves as an all-in-one hub for security operations.
-It bridges the gap between Windows and Linux, allowing operators to conduct professional-grade network diagnostics and security auditing directly from a unified interface.
+It bridges the gap between Windows and Linux, allowing operators to conduct professional-grade network hacking and hacking directly from a unified interface.

 # Key Features
 Operator Session Management: Tracks activity and session data via a secure local database.